idraney/CarND-LaneLines-P1/README.md

 <!-- ![alt text][image1] -->

-### 2. Potential shortcomings with the current pipeline
+### 2. Potential Shortcomings with the Current Pipeline

 **Region of Interest**
 The roi is statically assigned.
 This could possibly lead to undesired results when driving with steep grades (uphill/downhill) or taking sharp corners.